 If your employer has not received either a:

-your employer will be obliged to deduct tax on an emergency basis when paying your employee's wages or salary.
+your employer will be obliged to deduct tax on an emergency basis when paying your wages or salary.
 This means that they will give you a temporary tax credit for the first month of employment but tax deductions are increased progressively from the second month onwards.
 The effect of emergency basis is that after 4 weeks no tax credits are given, and tax is paid at the higher rate from week 9, regardless of the level of pay.
-It makes sense therefore to avoid the emergency basis by following the simple steps outlined earlier when you start work in Ireland.
+It makes sense therefore to avoid the emergency basis by following the simple steps outlined earlier when you start work.
 Details of emergency tax rates are available on the Revenue website.